 Paying for quality accredited meat is always good practice as it helps to sustain farming and will be better for the environment in the long run, so if you can, please do!

 A fresh new way to browse and order your meat is via online meat markets.

 You can do as much or as little research as you like, but each product will show you the origins and ethos of each meat provider and what this means for you, the product and the wider environment.

 Once you’re happy that you’ve found the cut you want, you can place an order, and it will be shipped to your door ready for you to get grilling or smoking with.

-Here are a couple of online outlets that sell Chuck Eye roasts:
+Here is one online outlet that sells Chuck Eye roasts: